|Labor Force||Oct 2022||6,910||6,923||Ten Thousand Persons, SA||Monthly|

 Moody's Analytics' seasonally adjusted supplements for prefecture-level data will not sum to our seasonally adjusted national counterpart.

-Every year when the average for January to March is announced, new results are added and recalculated, and the quarterly and annual average results for the past five years up to the previous year are partially revised.
+Each year when the average for January to March is announced, new results are added and recalculated, and the quarterly and annual average results for the past five years up to the previous year are partially revised.

 At the source: